British PM 'fit as a butcher's dog' but self-isolating in virus scare - RFI

 The announcement came after Johnson met a group of MPs at Downing Street on Thursday, including one who subsequently developed symptoms of Covid-19 and has now tested positive.

-The British leader has said his coronavirus case was seriously worsened by being overweight, but that he had since lost 26 pounds (12 kilosas ift as 'butcher's dog' ).
+The British leader has said his coronavirus case was seriously worsened by being overweight, but that he had since lost 26 pounds (12 kilos).

 "I am going to continue that diet, because you've got to search for the hero inside of yourself, in the hope that that individual is considerably slimmer," he joked last month.